List of coffee drinks: Flavoured

-Café rápido y sucio

 A café rápido y sucio, or a quick & dirty coffee, is three shots of espresso topped with chocolate or mocha syrup.
 Unlike a café mocha which has milk added or an Americano which has water added, a Café Rápido y Sucio or a Quick & Dirty Coffee is espresso and chocolate only.
 Any variation of this drink containing more than three shots of espresso would be referred to as a Fast & Filthy Coffee.